Antho91/Circuit-Sword/README.md

 - Create a new DKMS for the Wi-Fi

 # Things broken (if you have spare time, please help me out ;))
-- GPU crashes after exiting the emulator
+- GPU crashes after exiting the emulator.
+A full reboot is needed.
 - The CS-HUD battery HUD (where we could see the overlay info), no longer works due to the implementation of KMS.
 Maybe we can create a game (emulation) overlay (I haven’t explored this)

 # When will I fix these issues?